X16Community/faq/faq.md

 ## Will a keyboard be included?

 Yes.
-A custom Perixx keyboard has been designed by Perifractic.
-Based on the [PERIBOARD-409](https://perixx.com/products/periboard-409-u-w-wired-mini-keyboard-75-quiet-keys-in-white).
+A custom Perixx keyboard has been designed by Perifractic, based on the [PERIBOARD-409](https://perixx.com/products/periboard-409-u-w-wired-mini-keyboard-75-quiet-keys-in-white).
-The keyboard will resemble the late model Commodore 64C keyboard, WITH PETSCII glyphs, and a white case.
+The keyboard will resemble the late model Commodore 64C keyboard, with PETSCII glyphs and a white case.

 ## Why PS/2 Keyboard and not USB?